Reef View Hotel – Coral Sea View Room – Long Stay Wedding Rate with Breakfast

 Earth's largest coral reef system is the Great Barrier Reef in Australia, at a length of over 2,300 kilometres (1,400 miles).

-A sea is a large body of salty water.
+A sea is a large body of salt water.
 There are particular seas and the sea.
-The sea commonly refers to the ocean, the wider body of seawater.
+The sea commonly refers to the Ocean, the interconnected body of seawaters that spans most of Earth.
 Particular seas are either marginal seas, second-order sections of the oceanic sea (e.g. the Mediterranean Sea), or certain large, nearly landlocked bodies of water.

 The salinity of water bodies varies widely, being lower near the surface and the mouths of large rivers and higher in the depths of the ocean; however, the relative proportions of dissolved salts vary little across the oceans.
 The most abundant solid dissolved in seawater is sodium chloride.
 The water also contains salts of magnesium, calcium, potassium, and mercury, amongst many other elements, some in minute concentrations.
 A wide variety of organisms, including bacteria, protists, algae, plants, fungi, and animals live in the seas, which offers a wide range of marine habitats and ecosystems, ranging vertically from the sunlit surface and shoreline to the great depths and pressures of the cold, dark abyssal zone, and in latitude from the cold waters under polar ice caps to the warm waters of coral reefs in tropical regions.
 Many of the major groups of organisms evolved in the sea and life may have started there.